Coronavirus (Covid-19) information for students

 - Read more in the Occupational Health Service memorandum regarding the duty to protect (external PDF, new window)

 If you have been on campus while possibly contagious, you are also recommended to contact your programme/course coordinator about this.
-You can actively give consent for them to inform those who may have been at risk of infection.

 Support for students